hospitaljobsin/hospitaljobsin/README.md

+# TODO (auth)

+add accounts center
+where:

+- users can enable/ disable 2FA (along with passwords)
+- users can edit account details
+- users can add passkeys
+- users can log out all other sessions
+- users can delete their accounts

+edit register workflow
+- allow users to register using passkeys/ passwords

+edit login workflow
+- add sign in with passkey button

 # Hospital Job Management Platform

 A comprehensive platform designed to streamline job management in hospitals.
 This system includes a powerful backend, a modern frontend, and a robust database to handle data efficiently.